 Due to the inherent nature of the internet and related technology, we do not guarantee the protection of information under our control against loss, misuse, or alteration.

 The app’s ecosystem (look and feel) resembles Snapchat, which makes it comfortable for kids to use.

 Sexualized content is possible.
 The app’s owner explained in great detail the steps the app is taking to analyze and moderate potentially sexualized content in the app.
 They currently engage two image recognition companies to scan user content for anything inappropriate.
 This is a great step.

 But, Monkey did the same, and we received emails from very concerned parents about what their children are being exposed to.
 One mom told us her daughter was contacted by a man who sent her a video of him masturbating to her videos.
 Another dad said, “Within 10 minutes of logging into this app my child was inundated with sexual requests, mostly by men of age 19 to 29.
 This is a very unsafe app for kids.”

 There’s only so much that can be controlled.

 Anonymity = good thing/bad thing.
 This is both a benefit and a detriment.
 The app’s creators want Yee to be a place where kids who might benefit from finding a listening, non-judgmental ear is there for them (they shared a few comments from users who struggle with bullying who found solace in the app), but we just don’t believe that most teens have the wisdom to know how to navigate anonymous environments.

-The bottom line: are Yee and Monkey safe?
+The bottom line: are Yee, Monkey, and Monkey Monkoy safe?

 Parents, we just don’t think teens need either of these apps.
 Although we appreciated the information shared by the app’s creators and the efforts they’re taking to protect kids, we can’t condone random conversations among teens.
 In fact, we would like to do this to all anonymous chat apps: